wader/fq/doc/usage.md

 - [gojq's differences to jq](https://github.com/itchyny/gojq#difference-to-jq),
 notable is support for arbitrary-precision integers.
-- Supports hexdecimal `0xab`, octal `0o77` and binary `0b101` integer literals.
+- Supports hexadecimal `0xab`, octal `0o77` and binary `0b101` integer literals.
-- Try include `include "file?";` that don't fail if file is missing.
+- Try include `include "file?";` that doesn't fail if file is missing or has errors.
-- Some values can act as a object with keys even when it's an array, number etc.
+- Some values can act as an object with keys even when it's an array, number etc.
 - There can be keys hidden from `keys` and `[]`.
 - Some values are readonly and can't be updated.